• Book Appointment

 Step-by-step visual of the process after swallowing a dental bracket

-While most swallowed brackets are harmless, it’s crucial to be aware of the rare instances where complications can arise.
+While most swallowed brackets will not harm you , it’s important to know that in rare instances, complications can arise.
 The main concerns are if the bracket gets stuck in your airway (leading to breathing problems) or if it causes an obstruction or injury in your digestive tract.
+That can complicate things quite fast and then some.

-• Chest Pain or Discomfort: Sharp or persistent pain in your chest could mean the bracket is lodged in your esophagus or irritating the lining as it passes.
+• Chest Pain: Sharp or constant pain in your chest could mean the bracket is stuck in your esophagus.

-• Bloody Stools or Black, Tarry Stools: This could indicate internal bleeding.
+• Blood in your Stools: This could mean internal bleeding.

-• Fever or Chills: These symptoms could suggest an infection, possibly related to irritation or a perforation.
+• Fever or Chills: These symptoms are suggestive of an infection related to irritation or a perforation.

-If you suspect you’ve swallowed a bracket, here’s a calm, step-by-step approach:
+If you think you swallowed a bracket, here’s your game plan:

 • Are you experiencing severe chest or abdominal pain?
 If YES, proceed to the emergency room.